Keynote speakers

 Greta Cummings

-Dr. Cummings has published over 200 papers and is a 2014 Highly Cited Researcher in Social Sciences (Thomson Reuters).
-Dr. Cummings’ has received the Canadian Nurses Association Order of Merit for Research, and in 2015 was inaugurated into the Sigma Theta Tau International Nurse Researcher Hall of Fame.
+Dr. Cummings has published over 260 papers and is a 2014 Highly Cited Researcher in Social Sciences (Thomson Reuters).

 Lia Brigante